 How can I find out if my professor has assigned readings on reserve in the library?

-Use the Course Reserve to find assigned texts placed on reserve in the library.
+Use the Course Reserve search tool to find assigned texts placed on reserve in the library.

 How do I properly cite sources and avoid plagiarism?

 The Academic Honesty and Integrity Guide offers guidance on understanding plagiarism and proper citation.

 Librarians are available to consult with you by email, phone, or Zoom appointments.
 Send email about your research needs to firstname.lastname@example.org.

 Yes.
 The Writing Center at Wesley offers support to students enrolled in the Master’s programs.